Hello, thanks for finding my corner of the internet. I've lived near the southwest Colorado mountains since early 2021.

 My conversational preference is small groups and one-on-one conversations.
 I have regular long phone calls with my close friends.
+If you're reading this, I'd probably love meeting.

 Evergreen